-Magnitude Cost: \$7,5008

-A flashing yellow arrow with a leading pedestrian interval gives pedestrians a 2-5 second period when vehicles may turn if no conflicts are present but must yield to crossing pedestrians.

-- Intended to communicate to motorists that

-- and motorists must yield to oncoming vehicles caution should be used in making maneuver and crossing pedestrians

-- Relatively low cost to implement

-- Reduces green time for vehicle movements. - May add to delays at intersections operating near capacity. - Does not provide a protected head start for pedestrians

-- Intersections where frequent turning vehicle movements make pedestrian crossing movements uncomfortable. - Intersections with a documented history of turning movement-related vehicle-pedestrian crashes.

-- The FYA leading pedestrian interval should give a minimum head start of 3-7 seconds depending on crossing - May be combined with a curb extension to improve visibility of and for pedestrians.

-Portland, OR

-- California Manual on Uniform Traffic Control Devices - Improved Pedestrian Safety at Signalized Intersections Operating the Flashing Yellow Arrow
+Magnitude Cost: \$7,500 8 A flashing yellow arrow with a leading pedestrian vehicles may turn if no conflicts are present but n n interval gives pedestrians a 2-5 second period when nust yield to crossing pedestrians.
+Benefits Intended to communicate to motorists that caution should be used in making maneuver and motorists must yield to oncoming vehicles and crossing pedestrians Relatively low cost to implement Typical Applications Constraints Reduces green time for vehicle movements.
+May add to delays at intersections operating near capacity.
+Does not provide a protected head start for pedestrians Intersections where frequent turning vehicle mo uncomfortable. vements make pedestrian crossing movements ng movement-related vehicle-pedestrian crashes.
+Design Considerations The FYA leading pedestrian interval should give a distance.
+May be combined with a curb extension to improve the strength of the strenghold of the strength of the strength of the strength of the s minimum head start of 3-7 seconds depending on crossing Portland, OR Additional Guidance California Manual on Uniform Traffic Control Devices Improved Pedestrian Safety at Signalized Intersections Operating the Flashing Yellow Arrow

-INSTALL RAISED INTERSECTION/PEDESTRIAN CROSSING 🖈
+INSTALL RAISED INTERSECTION/PEDESTRIAN CROSSING \star